 Incubating Chicken Eggs – The Basics

 If you want to have good success with incubating your chicken eggs, you must have the basics down before anything else.
 You can’t wing it when it comes to incubation – you must make sure that each and every factor is accounted for.
-So let’s talk the basics of incubating chicken eggs:
+So let’s talk about the basics of incubating chicken eggs:

 - Incubation time: 21 days